U.S. court denies ABC request to halt sales of Dish's 'Hopper'

 Swain's order Wednesday also denied a motion by Dish to dismiss certain claims brought against it in the same lawsuit by CBS Corporation.

-An ABC spokeswoman called the decision merely "the first step in the judicial process," and said Dish's AutoHop and PrimeTime Anytime services breach its contractual agreements, unfairly compete with ABC, and infringe ABC's copyrights.
+Dish had argued that it had no duty to give CBS a "sneak preview" of its new system.

-A spokeswoman for CBS said the company is pleased with the decision, saying it "allows us to show in trial what Dish knew and what Dish said it knew are two absolutely different things and give reason to unwind a deceptive contract."
+A spokeswoman for CBS said the company is pleased with today's decision.
+"The ruling allows us to show in trial what Dish knew and what Dish said it knew are two absolutely different things and give reason to unwind a deceptive contract."

-R. Stanton Dodge, Dish's general counsel, in a statement called the decision "yet another victory for American consumers."

 Analysts have said Dish was using its Hopper DVR as a way to fight back against retransmission fees, which are payments cable and satellite companies pay to broadcast stations to carry their networks.